Velma (TV series)

-Velma is an American adult-oriented animated mystery horror comedy television series that was based on the character Velma Dinkley from the Scooby-Doo franchise.
-Developed and created by Charlie Grandy for HBO Max, it stars executive producer Mindy Kaling as the voice of the titular character, with Sam Richardson, Constance Wu and Glenn Howerton in supporting roles.
+Velma is an American adult animated mystery comedy television series featuring characters from the Scooby-Doo franchise.
+Created by Charlie Grandy for HBO Max, it stars executive producer Mindy Kaling as the voice of the titular character, with Sam Richardson, Constance Wu, and Glenn Howerton in supporting roles.
 Grandy also serves as the showrunner of the series.
-It revolves around Velma Dinkley and the other human members of Mystery Inc. before their official formation, making it the first television series in the franchise to not feature the Scooby-Doo character.
+It revolves around Velma Dinkley and the other human members of Mystery Inc. before their official formation, making it the first television series in the franchise to not feature the character Scooby-Doo.

 The series premiered on January 12, 2023.
+A second season was released on April 25, 2024, with a Halloween special premiering on October 3 of the same year.
+In October 2024, the series was canceled after two seasons, which was confirmed 6 days after the release of the Halloween special.

-It received mixed reviews from critics, who praised the vocal performances, but were divided toward the humor and criticized its meta storytelling, characterization, and departures from the Scooby-Doo mythos.
-Audience reception was overwhelmingly negative.
-A second season is in development.
+Velma was largely panned by critics, who praised the voice acting and animation, but were negative towards the humor and criticized its meta storytelling, characterization, writing, and departures from the traditional Scooby-Doo format.
+Audience reception was also overwhelmingly negative.

 Plot

 The series serves as an alternate universe origin story for Mystery Inc., pitched as a "love quadrangle" between them.
-It primarily focuses on Velma Dinkley as she tries to solve a mystery regarding the disappearance of her mother, as well as the numerous murders of local teenage girls.
+It primarily focuses on Velma Dinkley as she tries to solve a mystery regarding the disappearance of her mother, as well as the murders of local teenage girls.